Have you recently updated your system to Windows 11? Then, you must be all excited to use the new Windows.

 If you encounter the Critical Process Died error after updating to Windows 11, this has something to do with the update.
 You might have bypassed some Windows 11 requirements to update your PC, which can create system errors.

 One such problematic error is not having sufficient space on your disk.
-As per Microsoft recommendation, at least 64 GB of free space is required to run the Windows 11 operations smoothly.
-However, the more free space is even better to reinstall the Windows 11 process.
+As per Microsoft's recommendation, at least 64 GB of free space is required to run the Windows 11 operations smoothly.
+However, having more free space is even better for reinstalling the Windows 11 process.

 #1.
 Extend C Drive to Leave Enough Space

-The best option to optimize your Windows 11 disk space is using the EaseUS Partition Master.
-The software will manage, edit and adjust the drivers/partitions for smooth Windows 11 functioning.
+The best option to optimize your Windows 11 disk space is using the EaseUS Partition Master Professional.
+The software will manage, edit, and adjust the drivers/partitions for smooth Windows 11 functioning.